Keeping a Journal

-Process is literally whatever you do to create the work.
-Over time you discover what works and what doesn’t.
-If what you're doing is effective, then you can repeat it and get similar results.
+"Process" is literally whatever you do to create your art.
+It's routine.
+It's technique.
+It's action.
+It's your physical and mental practice to manifest work.
+Over time you evolve, perfect and define your process in relation to your work and discover your unique recipe to grow and develop as an artist.
+Ultimately, if what you're doing is effective, then you can repeat it and get similar results.

 No matter what technique I newly learn or old method that evolves, I always return to my journal to write about the experience.
 It's a way to force myself to articulate the next step along the evolutionary path of my creative process.